Rebuild, & Empower

 Supporting Adoption & Foster Families Together, inc. (SAFFT) is a 501(c)3 organization with a mission to protect children, rebuild families, and empower caregivers.

-Our Model for Success
+SAFFT’S Model for Success

-In early 2009, SAFFT launched parenting support programs in Forsyth County, Georgia.
-To support the dynamics of these programs, SAFFT opened its first visitation center in Cumming, June of 2010.
-The significance of this center is to provide families a safe, comfortable, reassuring, and accessible homelike environment in which a structured, neutral alternative to unsupervised visitation can take place.
-In this safe and neutral setting, SAFFT’s personnel can monitor contact between a child(ren) and an adult (usually a parent) to protect the rights and safety of all involved.
-The SAFFT visitation center (now called the Family Life Center) offers an individualized, needs-based parenting curriculum to enhance a caretaker’s ability to provide a nurturing and structured home environment in accordance with the Juvenile Court and Department of Family & Children Services requirements.
-In 2012 in partnership with the CJCC and other domestic violence agencies, SAFFT was awarded a grant from the Office for Violence Against Women to open the first visitation program in North Georgia to serve victims of domestic violence.
-SAFFT now operates a second location in Dawson county to serve families in both Dawson and Hall.
-By 2013, SAFFT had outgrown their location and moved into a 10,000 sq. ft. facility off Castleberry Rd.
-The new center would be called the Family Life Center and can now serve 3-4 times the number of families.
+with a neutral location for supervised visitations to take place, somewhere that was safe, comfortable, reassuring to the child(ren), accessible, and homelike.
+Plus, a SAFFT representative could monitor contact between the child(ren) and parent(s) in order to protect the rights and the safety of all those involved.
+The Visitation Center (now called the Family Life Center) also offers an individualized, needs-based parenting curriculum to enhance a caretaker’s ability to provide a nurturing and structured home environment in accordance with the Juvenile Court and Department of Family & Children Services requirements.
+In 2012, in partnership with the CJCC and other domestic violence agencies, SAFFT was awarded a grant from the Office for Violence Against Women to open the first visitation program in North Georgia to serve victims of domestic violence.
+By 2013, SAFFT had outgrown their location and moved into a 10,000-square-foot facility on Castleberry Road.
+The new center – named the Family Life Center – is able to serve 3-4 times the number of families it could before.